 The surname Gaber was first found in Worcestershire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the Gaber family
+Early History of the Gaber family

 This web page shows only a small excerpt of our Gaber research.
 Another 107 words (8 lines of text) covering the years 1275, 1327, 1455 and 1487 are included under the topic Early Gaber History in all our PDF Extended History products and printed products wherever possible.